Songonge/Looker-Studio-Projects/Employee_Analysis_Report.md

 3. Number of distinct countries analyzed: 7
 4. Number of distinct states: 10

+> [!Note]
+> One feature that I love about Looker Studio is the Reset button that appears on the top left corner of the visual when you interact with the visual.
+This makes it easy to go back to the original state of that specific visual or the entire dashboard.

 ## Conclusion
 This project provided a comprehensive analysis of the employee data using **Looker Studio**.
 By leveraging data cleaning, analysis, and visualization techniques, key insights about leadership roles, years of experience, reasons for transfer from one role to another, and the number of industries by country were uncovered.

+Building this dashboard reinforced my belief that data tells a story.
+So, having the right tools and skills helps to unlock actionable insights and provide recommendations for data-driven decision-making.

 <br/>